 It’s no secret that house projects can be stressful.
 Sometimes REALLY stressful.
-So today we’re sharing three ways we’re keeping a handle on it during our master bathroom renovation, especially around common stress points like broken budgets, creeping timelines, and decision fatigue.
+So today we’re sharing three ways we’re keeping a handle on it during our bathroom renovation, especially around common stress points like broken budgets, creeping timelines, and decision fatigue.
 Plus, how you can you stop second guessing yourself!
 We’re also spilling the details about a part of this renovation we haven’t mentioned much, which oddly enough happens to be one of the things we’re looking forward to the most.
 We also have some holiday life hacks for you that were submitted by our listeners and why part of Sherry’s childhood has come back to haunt us (in the best way possible).

-- You may remember what our master closet used to look like from last year’s post about Sherry’s minimal wardrobe.
+- You may remember what our closet used to look like from last year’s post about Sherry’s minimal wardrobe.
 That’s her side of the room above (duh) and mine is below – at least that’s how they used to look before demo.
 Also, hi Burger!

 - (Right now this is just an empty room with no floor…)

 - Below is a rendering using Ikea’s Pax Wardrobe planner to show how our new systems are going to (sorta) look.
 This is the design we worked on at home, but we fine-tuned it in the store before placing our order so I can’t remember if this is precisely the layout we ended up with or not.
 We’ll show you a ton of photos when it’s done.

 - We have one 29″ wardrobe flanked by two 19″ wardrobes with doors on each side (they don’t sell doors for the 29″ size – but we also think that center area will be more convenient without doors, especially since half of it is drawers and drawers behind doors = double the work to get to stuff).